MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 runs in one single RTOS task.
 Read more about this architecture in the `Platform Developer
 Guide <https://docs.microej.com/en/latest/PlatformDeveloperGuide/coreEngine.html>`__.
-(QUESTION: use architecture diagram from plaftorm guide?)
 A quick way to check if the Java threads are scheduled correctly is, here again, to make one of the threads print a heart beat message.
 Copy/paste the following snippet in the ``main()`` method of the application: